 Downtown Salisbury, Inc. Eyes Historic Hotel

-In September 2020, the Empire Hotel’s owner, Downtown Salisbury, Inc. (“DSI”) formed a task force comprised of local residents and stakeholders which solicited proposals from developers in an effort to find a project design for the property that was the most economically viable option for the downtown Salisbury area.
-The Task force ultimately selected developer Brett Krueger, who rolled out plans for a mixed-use development.
-The developer’s renovation plans include the construction of 40 apartments, a full-service spa, gym and health club, 7,000 square feet of retail space and 6,000 square feet for a restaurant and bar area.
+In September 2020, the developer originally rolled out plans for a mixed-use development.
+The developer plans to renovate the original ballroom and use it as convention space.
 Whitney Wallace Williams, Chair of the Empire Redevelopment Task Force, stated, “This was not an easy process or decision for DSI or our Task Force.
 The Empire is a beast of a project but one that has the potential and capacity to transform our downtown and the Rowan County experience for decades to come.
 I express my gratitude to all developers for their excellent submissions, particularly developers local to our community.
 I commend the Empire Redevelopment Task Force members for their objectivity, expertise, collaboration, and passion devoted to this critical piece of Salisbury’s downtown and future.”

 Construction should be completed by 2023.Private Companies and Eminent Domain